markdrehmann/Hoop-It-Up/spec.md

 - [x] Include at least one belongs_to relationship -- Player_roster belongs_to :player
 - [x] Include at least two has_many through relationships -- player has_many rosters and vice versa through player_rosters
 - [x] Include at least one many-to-many relationship -- players to rosters through player_rosters
-- [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user -- Game (belongs_to court and roster) has attributes 'day' and 'time'
+- [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user -- Game (belongs_to court and roster) has attribute 'time'
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects -- court, game, player
 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
 - [x] Include signup (how e.g. Devise)
 - [x] Include login (how e.g. Devise)
 - [x] Include logout (how e.g. Devise)
 - [ ] Include third party signup/login (how e.g. Devise/OmniAuth)
 - [ ] Include nested resource show or index (URL e.g. users/2/recipes)
-- [ ] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
+- [x] Include nested resource "new" form -- courts/1/games/new
 - [ ] Include form display of validation errors (form URL e.g. /recipes/new)

 Confirm: